phpearth/docs/articles/smart-questions/index.md

 ## Be clear

-Make sure you write concise and clear questions that communicate the problem you want solved.
-This includes versions of programs or other details about the system you're using.
+Make sure you write questions that clearly and concisely communicate the problems you want solved.
+This may include program version information and other details about the system you're using.

 <br><br><br>
 <div style="clear:both"></div>